ykotseruba/JAAD/README.md

 To convert the video clips to image sequences, use the script 'split_clips_to_frames.sh'.

 ## Bounding boxes
-The bounding boxes are provided for all pedestrians in the video (and very few vehicles) in vbb format which require a Piotr Dollar's Computer Vision Matlab Toolbox available at (https://pdollar.github.io/toolbox/).
+The bounding boxes are provided for all pedestrians in the videos (and very few vehicles) in vbb format which require a Piotr Dollar's Computer Vision Matlab Toolbox available at (https://pdollar.github.io/toolbox/).
+In total there are over 390K bounding boxes for 2793 unique pedestrians found in 88K video frames.

-There are two folders with bounding boxes. vbb_part contains bounding boxes with occlusion flags set to 1 for partial or full occlusion (>75% of the object occluded).
+There are two folders with bounding boxes.
+* vbb_part contains bounding boxes with occlusion flags set to 1 for partial or full occlusion (partial occlusion is defined when between 25% and 75% of the object is covered, full occlusion is set when >75% of the object is covered).
-vbb_full contains bounding boxes ONLY with full occlusion.
+* vbb_full contains bounding boxes ONLY with full occlusion.

-To open vbb files in Matlab use the following command:
+To open vbb files in Matlab use the following command from the toolbox:
 ```
 A = vbb('vbbLoad', 'vbb_part/video_0001.vbb');
 ```